suneelkandali/gcp-spanner-schemachanges-cicd/README.md

-# Spanner Schema Changes CI/CD
+# Google Spanner Database Schema Changes CI/CD

 A CI/CD pipeline for managing Google Cloud Spanner database schema migrations using **Liquibase** and **GitHub Actions**.
 This project automates schema deployment to Spanner via ChangeSets defined in XML, with a local emulator for testing and a production-like GCP instance for staging.